EvgeniyMeteliza/content/Packs/GroupIB_ThreatIntelligenceAttribution/Integrations/GroupIBTIA/GroupIBTIA_description.md

 * Action: "Run a script".
 * Script: "GIBIncidentUpdate" (will recreate closed incidents if they get an update, in other cases will update the existing one) or "GIBIncidentUpdateIncludingClosed"(will only update incidents).
 7. Don't forget to contact Group-IB to whitelist your Cortex IP or public IP of a proxy that you are using with Cortex.
+8. It is better not to swap the "Fetch without updates" parameter back and forth.
+Instead, you should create two instances: one with collections, for which you want to get updates; one with collections, for which you want to get only newly created feeds.